 Findings from our analysis suggest that the long-term care value of insulin degludec exceeds commonly-cited cost-effectiveness thresholds.
 Care value varied by subpopulation; patients with type 2 DM receiving basal-only regimens had a care value estimate >\$350,000, as benefits from reductions in nocturnal hypoglycemia were very modest in this group.
 In contrast, while insulin dosing requirements and corresponding treatment costs were greatest in patients with type 2 DM receiving basal-bolus treatment, care value was more favorable (\$167,000/QALY) due to a more pronounced reduction in nocturnal hypoglycemia in a population with a higher baseline risk for these events.
-We could not evaluate the long-term care value of insulin degludec in type 1 DM patients, as we found no data suggesting statistically- and/or clinically-significant improvement in outcomes versus insulin glargine.
+We could not evaluate the long-term care value of insulin degludec in type 1 DM patients, as we found no data suggesting statistically- and/or clinically-significant improvement in outcomes versus insulin glargine U100.

-Under an assumption that insulin degludec would have a 10% uptake in the candidate population for long-acting insulin, its annual potential budget impact would be approximately \$420 million, which is well below ICER's annual budget impact threshold of \$904 million.
+Under an assumption that insulin degludec would have a 10% uptake in the candidate population for long-acting insulin, its annual potential budget impact would be approximately \$420 million, well below ICER's annual budget impact threshold of \$904 million.
 In addition, relatively modest discounts (8-10%) would be needed to better align the price of insulin degludec with patient value.

 We note several limitations to our analysis.
 Most important, given the non-inferiority nature of the trials, our results were quite sensitive to the relative rates of hypoglycemia events, as well as the disutility associated with these events.
-Longer-term follow-up studies would be useful in determining the relative risk of different types of hypoglycemia events for insulin degludec compared to insulin glargine over different treatment time horizons.
+Longer-term follow-up studies would be useful in determining the relative risk of different types of hypoglycemia events for insulin degludec compared to insulin glargine U100 over different treatment time horizons.
 In addition, there remains a need for determining the long-term impact of both severe and nonsevere hypoglycemic episodes, so that the impact of these events on clinical outcomes, costs, and quality of life can be better quantified.
-As with any evidence base for recently-approved interventions, there is limited longterm data on the effects of insulin degludec, requiring the assumption that the effects observed in the short-term efficacy trials will continue over a lifetime horizon and will remain constant over that time.
+As with any evidence base for recently-approved interventions, there is limited long-term data on the effects of insulin degludec, requiring the assumption that the effects observed in the short-term efficacy trials will continue over a lifetime horizon and will remain constant over that time.
 In reality, insulin dosing needs change for patients with diabetes over time, as does the use of additional anti-diabetic agents; these changes will likely affect the trajectory of glycemic control and risk of hypoglycemia.
-Finally, for the budget impact analyses, our assumed levels of market uptake by five years were based on reasoned assumptions, and actual uptake may vary from these estimates.
-However, we also present the potential budget impact across a wide range of uptake possibilities in our budget impact analysis.